Model-free Learning of Regions of Attraction via Recurrent Sets: Introduction

-\textit{Inexact Models:} In the presence of uncertainty, robust ROA approximation methods \cite{xue2020robust,Ambrosino2012,chen2021learning,topcu2009robust} generalize Lyapunov approaches by find a common Lyapunov function across the entire uncertainty set.
+\textit{Inexact Models:} In the presence of uncertainty, robust ROA approximation methods \cite{xue2020robust,Ambrosino2012,chen2021learning,topcu2009robust} generalize Lyapunov approaches by finding a common Lyapunov function across the entire uncertainty set.
 Alternatively, learning-based methods utilize experimental data to estimate the region of attraction.
 When a Lyapunov function is provided, experimental data expand the Lyapunov function level set through, e.g., Gaussian processes \cite{berkenkamp2016safe}, or a simple sampling approach \cite{Najafi2016}.
-To address the problem of simultaneouly learning the Lyapunov function and the level set, \cite{richards2018lyapunov} parameterizes the Lyapunov function as a neural network, and iteratively train it by sampling points that are outside of current Lyapunov level set, but come back in within $T$ steps.
+To address the problem of simultaneously learning the Lyapunov function and the level set, \cite{richards2018lyapunov} parameterizes the Lyapunov function as a neural network and iteratively trains it by sampling points that are outside of the current Lyapunov level set but come back in within $T$ steps.

-Notably, learning methods play a crucial role in model-free settings.
+\textit{Model-free:} Notably, learning methods play a crucial role in model-free settings.
 In particular, similar to the Lyapunov methods, \cite{Colbert2018EstimatingTR} uses trajectory data to fit values of a Lyapunov function by leveraging converse Lyapunov results.
-Perhaps most relevant to our paper is \cite{wang2020modelfree}, which establishes a non-Lyapunov approach that determine the boundary of ROA directly from a support vector machine, trained from experimental data that is sampled via a hybrid active learning techniques.
+Perhaps most relevant to our paper is \cite{wang2020modelfree}, which establishes a non-Lyapunov approach that determines the boundary of ROA directly from a support vector machine, trained from experimental data that is sampled via hybrid active learning techniques.